 La Track / The Track is born from the will to build bridges between Montreal and Baltimore.
-All six multidisciplinary Canadian artists and collectives invited (performance art, visual arts, sound art and art installation) attended a 2-3-week residency at Pigment Sauvage between February and October 2019, including a public presentation at the end.
-The 5 artists from Baltimore attended a residency in August 2019 in Montréal to feel the vibe and be inspired by the city.
-After these residencies, their their work will be showcased in 2 collective exhibitions, the first, this exhibition, in Baltimore (ICA – Institute of Contemporary Art), then in Montréal (Galerie B-312)in February, 2020.
-This project, curated by Gabrielle Lajoie-Bergeron, aims at the elaboration of a mixed-gender, multidisciplinary, multicultural, inclusive, respectful and open-minded program.
+Six multidisciplinary Canadian artists and collectives were invited to attend a 2-3-week residency at Pigment Sauvage between February and October 2019, that included a public presentation of their work at the end.
+Five artists from Baltimore were invited to attend a residency in Montréal in August 2019 to feel the vibe and be inspired by the city.
+The resulting work of these residencies will be showcased in two collective exhibitions: the first in Baltimore at the Institute of Contemporary Art, and the second in Montréal at Galerie B-312.
+This project, curated by Gabrielle Lajoie-Bergeron, aims to support a mixed-gender, multidisciplinary, multicultural, inclusive, respectful and open-minded program.

-Geared towards disorientation, rootlessness and encounters, the projects will explore the way our relationship with the act of creation is affected by changes in scenery and culture.
-How can movement, shifting locations and the unknown characterize one’s identity, may it be cultural, historical, political or sexual?
-What do we bring back and what is left behind when we leave?
+Geared towards disorientation, rootlessness and encounters, the projects explore how the act of creation is affected by changes in scenery and culture.
+How can movement, shifting locations, and the unknown characterize one’s identity, whether it is cultural, historical, political, or sexual?
+What do we bring back, and what is left behind when we leave?
 A person?
 A state of mind?
 How do we mark our territory?
 What way of shattering conventions do we have?
 Making the limits undistinguishable?
 Blurring the lines?
 How do we (re)write history?

 Amber Eve Anderson (Baltimore)